 "This is an issue that is not uncommon to every county in the state," Moran said.
 "This is overdue, but we are certainly ahead of the curve where most communities are."

 AVOIDING THE CRIMINAL JUSTICE SYSTEM

-If a person has threatened to harm him or herself or others, a call usually goes out to police to handle the situation.
-The only option —if no crime has been committed—is to take them to a hospital for observation using a peace officer warrant (POW).
+If a person has threatened to harm him-self or her-self or others, a call usually goes out to police to handle the situation.
+The only option — if no crime has been committed, that is — is to take the person to a hospital for observation using a peace officer warrant (POW).
 Seeking treatment through an emergency department isn't always feasible.
-It's time consuming and the patient may not get appropriate treatment.
+It's time-consuming and the patient may not get appropriate treatment.

 If a person with a mental illness can get to a crisis center when symptoms manifest, such as psychosis, the better they can manage their illness and avoid jail, where they are less likely to get appropriate care and resources.

-According to the Meadows report, there are several challenges as they move forward.
+According to the Meadows report, there are several challenges as the effort movesw forward.